 - changes affecting any child living with the claimant (for example if child benefit ends)

-Please note that ignorance of the law is not a reasonable excuse for not complying with your claim responsibilities.
+Ignorance of the law is not a reasonable excuse for not complying with your claim responsibilities.
 Simply saying 'I didn't know' will not be considered as a reasonable excuse.

 Recovery of a housing benefit civil penalty

 If you have had a civil penalty imposed on you, this will be recovered by: